SoftUni-Internal/interactive-content/EN/00-Defining-Classes/01-What-is-OOP.md

 # Search the Internet

 - The course assignments require you to **search the Internet**
-    - This is a major part of the learning process
+    - this is a major part of the learning process
-    - Some exercises intentionally have no hints
+    - some exercises intentionally have no hints

 - Learn to find solutions
-    - Software development includes **researching and learning** new things each day
+    - software development includes **researching and learning** new things each day
-    - No excuses, simply learn how to study
+    - no excuses, simply learn how to study
-    - Developers are constantly learning new technologies, tools to stay competitive in the market [/slide]
+    - developers are constantly learning new technologies, tools to stay competitive in the market [/slide]